-All four islands are dotted with all-inclusive resorts to suit all budgets and styles, so your biggest decision will be choosing the one that’s right for you.
+All four islands are dotted with all-inclusive resorts to suit all budgets and styles, so your biggest decision will be choosing the destination that’s right for you.
 Pick Rhodes for incredible UNESCO-listed sites; Corfu for legendary nightlife in resorts such as Kavos; Zante for beautiful beaches (the instantly recognisable Shipwreck Beach is here); or Crete for nature – it’s home to the longest gorge in Europe.

 Cancun is Mexico’s crown jewel for all-inclusive bliss.
 Its picture-postcard sweep of the Zona Hotelera (Hotel Zone) on the captivating Caribbean coast is the tourism darling of the region – and for good reason.
 Ultra-luxe resorts, pristine sands for miles, restaurants for every taste bud… go all-inclusive here and you’ll understand what Cancun holidays are all about.

 Playa del Carmen and Cozumel are also good picks for all-inclusive holidays on Mexico’s Caribbean coast.
 Otherwise, consider breaking away from the crowds and heading west to the Pacific coast for some of the best Mexico holiday deals.
 Here, Puerto Vallarta and Acapulco have lots of all-inclusive options.

 The Maldives and all-inclusive are a match made in heaven.
 You’ve come for all-out luxury and the sense of seclusion, after all, and many of the country’s atolls are designed to give you just that.

 It pays to do your research when booking a holiday here.
 As some islands host just one hotel, some board tends to be included as standard here.
 On larger islands, it’s worth checking the dining options outside of the resort.
-Usually, though, you’ll find going all-inclusive offers the best value-for-money – and it helps in keeping your holiday planning hassle free.
+Usually, though, you’ll find going all-inclusive offers the best value-for-money – and it helps to keep your holiday planning hassle free.

 Imagine a paradise beach break and you’d be pretty close to picturing the Dominican Republic.
 All the stereotypes ring true in this Caribbean country.
 Palm trees, white sands, turquoise waters… you’ll find it all in spades here.